 In 2016, the Mexican government began to decouple the official ‘daily minimum wage’ from all types of official calculations, and introduced a new measure, known as Unidad de Medida y Actualización, more commonly referred to by its initials, UMA.

 The UMA has enabled the country’s daily minimum salary to be increased significantly without the corresponding punitive rises in public charges and fees.
-Mexico’s minimum salary has been increased by inflation-busting rises year-on-year since 2017, but UMA has risen much less—in line with official inflation.
-In 2021, UMA was $89.62 pesos, and the rate for 2022 will be published on January 7 (it’s estimated to rise to about $96 pesos).
+Mexico’s daily minimum wage has been increased by inflation-busting rises year-on-year since 2017, but UMA has risen much less—in line with official inflation.

 Immigration offices use UMA, but Mexican consulates do not

-When you apply for legal residency in Mexico under the auspice of ‘economic solvency,’ the financial criteria for qualification were tied to multiples of the minimum salary, but Mexico’s Immigration Institute, the INM, are now applying multiples of UMA to their calculations instead.
+When you apply for legal residency in Mexico under the auspice of ‘economic solvency,’ the financial criteria for qualification were originally tied to multiples of the daily minimum wage, but Mexico’s Immigration Institute, the INM, are now applying multiples of UMA to their calculations instead.

-However, Mexican consulates abroad —where most applications for residency must begin— have continued to use multiples of the minimum salary and not UMA as the basis for their calculations related to residency qualification.
+However, Mexican consulates abroad —where most applications for residency must begin— have continued to use multiples of the daily minimum wage and have not adopted UMA as the basis for their calculations related to residency qualification.